-Inspiring by the amination results, we turned our attention to investigate other mild nucleophiles such as thiols (RSH) that can lead to the conversion of C(sp3)−+PPh3 bond into the C(sp3)−S bond formation reactions as shown in Figure 5A , which can provide an direct access to the core of bio-active benzhydrylthioethers scaffolds (Figure 5A).14a-b Under the simple reaction condition (DMSO at 60 °C), thiols-based nucleophiles, with the absence of any additives, reacted with phosphonium-salts 1a-1a-D, 1e, 1u, 1x-1y, and 1aa-1ab to afford series of thioethers 10a-j in very good yields as shown in the Figure 5B.
-Importantly, 2-Mercaptoethanol reacted with phosphonium-salt 1a and delivered chemoselectively product 10a in 85% yield.
-The thiophenol coupled with salts 1a, 1u, and 1x and produced alkylation products 10b-d in highly chemoselective manner in up to 92% yield.
-The thiolation of phosphonium-salts 1a-1a-D, 1u, 1e, 1y, 1aa, and 1ab using 1-heptanethiole produced desired products (10e-k) in up to 91% yield.
-We also observed that (OH) substituent (10g, 10i), (Bpin) group (10h) and (F) substituents (10d) are well tolerated in this thiolation simple approach.
-Interestingly, deuterated phosphonium salt (1a-D) reacted with 1-heptanethiole to yield deuterium-intact product (10j) in 91% yield, this can be explained by the fact that thiols have less basic-nature than amines.
-For the mechanistic insight, the same experiment was carried out to identify the mechanism pathway.
-When three different mixtures of 1ab1:1ab2 with the ratios 1:1, 16:1 and 1:3 separately reacted with -heptanethiole, in all of these reactions a 1:1 ratio of diastereomeric mixture product 10k was observed according to crude 1H NMR (Figure 5B, see SI page 67-69).
+Inspired by the amination results, we turned our attention to investigating other mild nucleophiles such as thiols (RSH) that can lead to the conversion of C(sp3)−+PPh3 bond into the C(sp3)−S bond formation reactions, as shown in Figure 5A.
+This can provide direct access to the core of bioactive benzhydrylthioether scaffolds (Figure 5A).14a-b Under the simple reaction condition (DMSO at 60 °C), thiol-based nucleophiles, with the absence of any additives, reacted with phosphonium salts 1a-1a-D, 1e, 1u, 1x-1y, and 1aa-1ab to result in a series of thioethers 10a-j with very good yields (Figure 5B).
+Importantly, 2-mercaptoethanol reacted with phosphonium salt 1a and chemoselectively delivered product 10a in a yield of 85%.
+The thiophenol coupled with salts 1a, 1u, and 1x produced alkylation products 10b-d in a highly chemoselective manner in up to 92% yield.
+The thiolation of phosphonium salts 1a-1a-D, 1u, 1e, 1y, 1aa, and 1ab using 1-heptanethiol produced the desired products 10e-k in up to 91% yield.
+We also observed that (OH) substituent (10g, 10i), (Bpin) group (10h) and (F) substituents (10d) are well tolerated using this simple thiolation approach.
+Interestingly, deuterated phosphonium salt (1a-D) reacted with 1-heptanethiol to yield deuterium-intact product 10j in 91% yield; this can be explained by the fact that thiols have a less basic nature than amines.
+The same experiment was carried out to identify the mechanism pathway.
+When three different mixtures of 1ab1:1ab2 with ratios 1:1, 16:1 and 1:3 reacted separately with 1-heptanethiol, a 1:1 ratio of diastereomeric mixture product 10k was observed in all of the reactions, as demonstrated by crude 1H NMR (Figure 5B; see SI pages 67–69).
 Of note, the structure of the bis-thiolation product 10k was determined by X-ray crystallography analysis (Figure 5B).
-Similar to the amination proposed mechanism (See Figure 3I), these observations also suggest the likely hood of SN1 substitution mechanism through the stabilized carbocation (See intermediates I and II; Figure 3I).
+Similar to the amination proposed mechanism (see Figure 3I), these observations also suggest the likelihood of a SN1 substitution mechanism through the stabilized carbocation (see intermediates I and II; Figure 3I).

 Figure 5.
 Chemoselective thiolation of phosphonium salts (1).